Meet the Associate Professor for Sustainable Business LeadershipSustainable Business Leadership

-Dr James Van Alstine is an Associate Professor in Environmental Policy and the Director of Masters Education within the Leeds School of Earth and Environment, heavily involved with the delivery of the online Sustainable Business Leadership Masters.
+Dr James Van Alstine is an Associate Professor in Environmental Policy and the Director of Masters Education within the School of Earth and Environment, heavily involved with the delivery of the online Sustainable Business Leadership Masters / Postgraduate Certificate (PGCert).
 With around fifteen years of experience teaching sustainability at the University of Leeds, he is an expert in his field with a particular passion for environmental and climate policy and governance.

 Q: Firstly, please, could you just begin by introducing yourself?